Hot Lake Hotel: 1917–1933: Acquisition by Dr. W. T. Phy

-In 1910, the hotel grossed $178,811 in yearly revenue, and the use of the building's geothermal heating system reportedly saved $15,000 per year in heating costs.
-In 1911, a show barn was built on the property.
-In 1917, Dr. W.T.
-Phy purchased the hotel and resort, renaming it "Hot Lake Sanitorium".
-The building was from then on known not only as a resort for the rich, but also as a hospital for the ill; the geothermal mineral waters from the springs were used and experimented with to help treat patients and guests, making the resort a pioneering figure in western experimental medicine.
+In 1917, Dr. Phy purchased the property, renaming it "Hot Lake Sanitorium".
+The building was from then on known not only as a resort for the wealthy, but also as a hospital for the ill; the geothermal mineral waters from the springs were used and experimented with to help treat patients and guests, making the resort a pioneering establishment in western experimental medicine.
+Dr. Phy was known for his flamboyant personality and determination to bring "cutting edge medical care to his patients."

 By 1924, the hotel had become a major tourist attraction, attracting visitors worldwide.
-The Mayo brothers, founders of the Mayo Clinic, were frequent visitors to the hotel, as well as Wild Bill Hickok.
-Staffing fifteen nurses, four physicians, an X-ray technician, and a bacteriologist, the hotel garnered a reputation as "The Mayo Clinic of the West."
+Some sources suggest the Mayo brothers, founders of the Mayo Clinic, were visitors of the resort, though historian Dick Roth, whose father later owned the hotel, stated that this story is apocryphal: "There is no documentation that he had any social interaction with the Mayo brothers and no documentation that they ever visited.
+There is absolutely no merit to the story.
+It is interesting (but) there is no basis of fact."
+Staffing fifteen nurses, four physicians, a radiographer, and a bacteriologist, the establishment garnered a reputation as "The Mayo Clinic of the West."
 A promotional advertisement from the Oregon Pacific Railroad promoted the purported healing properties of the waters, stating: